vlytsus/boot-jms/README.md

 ```
 If you want to mix Database and JMS transactions together and make trully atomic operations you should handle transactions by some distributed JTA transactions manager.
 In this project is used popular embeddable cloud-native transaction manager - Atomikos.
-To activate you should uncomment Atomikos dependency in pom.xml
+To activate it you should uncomment Atomikos dependency in pom.xml
 ```
 <dependency>
 	<groupId>org.springframework.boot</groupId>